borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 ## SSI Library

-- No complete JsonWebSignature2020.
-Only ED22519 is supported
 - No validation for JsonWebSignature2020 with RSA key
 - No Security valdition only Sercurity Assessment done, no attack vectors are tested